“In the beginning, God created….” (Genesis 1:1)

 Real creativity is a God thing.

-When you sit down to write or draw or whatever, remember that your Muse (the Spirit of God, the Original Muse!) has read it all and seen it all and inspired much of it, so He is your greatest Resource.
+When you sit down to write or draw or whatever, remember that your Muse (the Original Muse!) has read it all and seen it all and inspired much of it, so He is your greatest Resource.

-Those who want to learn to write should surround themselves with good writing (i.e., excellent reading material) and get to know inspired writers.
+Those who want to learn to write should surround themselves with good writing (i.e., excellent reading material) and inspired writers.

-Those who want to think creatively should occasionally plant themselves among off-the-wall thinkers, people whose minds push the boundaries in every direction.
+Those who want to think creatively should regularly plant themselves among off-the-wall thinkers, people whose minds push the boundaries in every direction.
 They will loosen you up.

 And then, pull back and spend a lot of time alone, thinking.